 Game Designer, Project Manager, Writer, Podcaster, and Blogger — As a man of many hats, Phil has been working in the roleplaying game industry since 2009 working with Engine Publishing, Evil Beagle Games, Third Eye Games, and Pelgrane Games.
 His work has won or been nominated for a number of awards, including the ENnie, Golden Geek, and Origins Award.
 Phil is also a trained Project Manager and applies his mad Gantt Charting skills to all of Encoded’s work.

 Since 2011, Chris has written and designed for games like Fate (Part-Time Gods of Fate), Gumshoe (Dracula Dossier), Numenera (Tales from the Mechanical Bard), and D&D (Living Forgotten Realms, Book of the Tarrasque, D&D CCC adventures, D&D AL).
 As a podcaster, he’s been the host, producer, and audio engineer of The Misdirected Mark Podcast, Down with D&D, Hobbs & Friends of the OSR, The Gnomecast, and a variety of other shows.
 In his spare time he loves learning more about the art of storytelling by listening to audiobooks and podcasts, watching TV, reading, and attending plays and musicals.
-He also enjoys playing board games, and watching or reading anything superhero related.
+He also enjoys playing board games, and listening to or playing Jazz.

 Shawn's professional design and editing work in the roleplaying game industry has spanned 15 years and over 2 million words of content.
 His Dungeons & Dragons work for Wizards of the Coast has ranged from 3rd to 5th edition, showing up in sourcebooks, adventures, articles, and Organized Play administration.
 He has been a driving force in several Organized Play programs, and has written material for Goodman Games, Mongoose Publishing, and Kenzer & Co., amongst others.

 Bob Everson is a proofreader and editor for the ENnie Award winning blog Gnome Stew, and has worked previously on books for Engine Publishing, Arc Dream Publishing, and Headless Hydra Games.
 He has been gaming for more than 30 years, and has also designed his own games with the goal of one day publishing one of his designs.
 When he's not gaming he reads voraciously, and also writes short fiction which he also dreams of publishing one day.
 His superpower is coming up with book titles.